ELELAB/PDBminer/README.md

 The output is one or more plots.
 If there are both a filtered- and an all-output file, both will be plotted.
 If there are multiple clusters, these will be plotted separately.
 In cases where the protein sequence is longer than 500 amino acids, the plot will be split into multiple output files, termed "chunks".
 Additionally, it is possible to narrow down the plotting area with the flag -s --sequence.
+Mutations in the PDB files are colored red.

 ```
 $ PDBminer2coverage -s 1-20,50-95